 Is Birch good for carving?

-Birchwood makes a wide variety of carvings and furniture, and it is stronger and more durable than Pine or Oak.
+Birchwood makes many carvings and furniture and is stronger and more durable than Pine or Oak.
 However, green Birchwood carves better than dry Birchwood, and the high moisture content in greenwood makes it easier to cut and work.
 Even though green birch wood is for carving, the trophy goes to Basswood.

-Pine is ideal for beginning turners, and it is softwood that is easy to shape on the lathe.
+Pine is ideal for beginning turners, and softwood is easy to shape on the lathe.
 Cutting with a gouge or skew chisel gives a better finish than a scraper when turning between centers.
 When turning bowls, use a burnished scraper to produce a good surface.